 This is a basic guide going over the most important aspects of what to do when SHTF.
 Consider this a great starting point, but not the end-all-be-all of surviving a collapse.

 There are some general guidelines that every person must have, regardless of the collapse.
 Then, some are specifically tailored for different scenarios.
 The most likely scenarios are listed in their own category farther down the page for easier viewing if you are specifically concerned about just one event.

 General Guidelines of What to do When SHTF

 First off, defense.
 Make sure you always have some type of weapon to defend yourself with, preferably some firearms.
 This requirement also means you need to have a stockpile of ammo to use with the firearms.
 Make sure you have plenty of rounds of the caliber of your choosing.
 I recommend at least one pistol, one shotgun, and one long-range rifle.
-This is for ensuring you can defend yourself, but also hunt if needed.
-Likewise, it would be wise to have some form of cleaning solution for your guns.
+This is to ensure you can defend yourself, but also hunt if needed.
+Likewise, it would be wise to have some form of cleaning equipment for your guns.

 Medicine and equipment.
 This is often overlooked.
-You are more likely to do from an easily-fixed illness than any other scenario in most types of collapses.
-Make sure you have ANTIBIOTICS.
-Or take it a step further and learn how to make them.
-Also keep some painkillers on hand, under the condition you may get injured and need them.
+You are more likely to die from an easily fixed illness than any other scenario in most types of collapses.
+Make sure you have antibiotics.
+Or take it a step further and learn how to make natural variants of them.
+Also, keep some painkillers on hand, under the condition you may get injured and need them or for trade.
 Acquire some alcohol to clean any infections you get, or you’ll be plowing through your stash of antibiotics and painkillers quickly.
-Finally, make sure to have a set of basic medical equipment (can be found in any emergency medical kit) so you can treat the most common forms of illness.
+Finally, have a set of basic medical equipment (can be found in any emergency medical kit) so you can treat the most common forms of illness.